delianides/Particle-NeoMatrix/README.md

 -------

-I would love to be able to just package the matrix library independently of the pixel library and the GFX library but there doesn't seem to be an easy way to do that.
+I would love to be able to just package the matrix library independently of the pixel and GFX libraries but there doesn't seem to be an easy way to do that.
 So for now, both the NeoPixel Library and The Adafruit GFX library are included in this repo.
-You only need to include this library and the other two are added as well.

 Resouces
 --------